off-by-some/contrakit/examples/hallucinations/README.md

 We varied the balance between defined and undefined training examples from 10% defined to 90% defined, testing 5 compositions with proper train/test splits and multiple random seeds. $K$ stayed constant at $0.5000$ bits across all compositions (verified to 4 decimal places).
 The task structure never changed.
 But hallucination rates ranged from 51.9% ($\pm$7.3%) at 10% defined to 98.3% ($\pm$2.1%) at 70% defined.

-This is counterintuitive.
-Usually more training data helps.
-Here, more defined data makes things worse.
+This result seems counterintuitive.
+Usually more training data helps performance.
+Here, however, more defined data makes things worse.
 The network doesn't learn to partition space into "I know this" and "I don't know this" regions.
 Instead, it learns a smooth function that interpolates everywhere.

 With more defined examples, the interpolation becomes more confident in its extrapolations, even into regions where it should abstain.
 When you have 115 defined examples and 13 undefined ones, optimization overwhelmingly favors correct classification.
 The loss function sees 115 examples rewarding confident predictions and 3 examples suggesting abstention.
 Almost all gradient flow pushes toward classification.

 The theoretical minimum of 29.3% (from $K = 0.5000$ bits) held in every configuration—we never saw rates below it.
-But observed rates climbed far higher, ranging from 77% above the minimum (at 10% defined) to 236% above (at 70% defined).
+But observed rates climbed far higher.
+They ranged from 77% above the minimum (at 10% defined) to 236% above (at 70% defined).

 To understand the relationship precisely, we tested 17 compositions with 3 random seeds each—51 total training runs.
 We fit four mathematical functions (linear, exponential, power law, sigmoid) using proper model selection criteria.
 All three criteria (AIC, BIC, cross-validation) agreed: sigmoid fit best.
 It explained 94.4% of variance with strong statistical evidence ($\Delta BIC = 27.3$) and cross-validation $R^2$ of 0.8655.